Dr Harry Witchel

 Dr Harry Witchel is a highly respected Physiologist a TV Scientist and Body Language expert.
 He is also the Discipline Leader in Physiology Brighton and Sussex Medical School, and he is phenomenal speaker.

 Dr Harry Witchel is well-known for his practical application and clear science explaining communication, body language, and the relationship between the mind and the body.
 He talks about how nonverbal communication, including body language, impact politics, business, the law and negotiation.
 His unique training have included lawyers, musicians, and surgical recovery patients.

-His articles have in appeared in high profile publications such as 'The National Review' (USA), 'Total Politics Magazine' and 'The Financial Times', and highlights from among his hundreds of appearances on radio and television include shows ranging from USA Discovery Channel’s 'The Secrets of Body Language' to BBC television’s 'Newsnight' with Jeremy Paxman.
+Dr Harry Witchel’s articles have appeared in high profile publications such as ‘The National Review’ (USA), ‘Total Politics Magazine’ and ‘The Financial Times’.
+Highlights from among his hundreds of appearances on radio and television include shows ranging from USA Discovery Channel’s ‘The Secrets of Body Language’ to BBC television’s ‘Newsnight’ with Jeremy Paxman.

 In constant demand from brands and marketign companies, Dr Harry can list a huge number of client who include Nike, Honda, Nokia, Boehringer Ingelheim, Heathrow Airport and the Taylor-Wessing Law Firm.

 Dr Harry Witchel is particularly well known for his music presentations with live music and his expert dating workshops at the Dana Centre and British Library.
 He likes to use science to engage with young people, to help ensure enough excellent and talented young people are inspired to become the scientists of tomorrow.